-- 128. The final technical and financial review ensures that proposals are of the highest possible quality before final approval by the HC.
+- 121. The final technical and financial review ensures that proposals are of the highest possible quality before final approval by the HC.
 It ensures that any required modifications identified during the previous vetting stage are incorporated and examines other technical and financial details.
 The HFU conducts the final technical and financial review in liaison with subject matter experts (for example, sector/cluster representatives, gender and disability inclusion experts) as needed.
 The review includes the appropriateness of the proposed budget and its conformity with any relevant financial and budgetary rules.
-Final budget clearance may be made by the Finance Officer of the HFU or the Finance Unit in the CBPF Section, subject to prevailing delegations of authority. - 129.
+Final budget clearance is made by the Finance Officer of the oPt HF with granted delegation of authority or the Finance Unit in the CBPF Section if the HFU Finance Officer is not available. - 122.
 Partners address comments from the Review Committee, as well as those arising from the final technical and financial review.
 Partners resubmit proposals through the GMS to incorporate required changes and ensure robust final quality, with each re-submission receiving further comments as appropriate.
 If, after three cycles of re-submission, a proposal does not meet requirements, it may be removed from the process.